gerkirill/jquery-stateful-plugin/README.md

-Small framework for creating stateful jQuery plugins
+Small embeddable library for creating stateful jQuery plugins
 ====================================================

 Sometimes jQuery plugins just do not need to store any state information.